chuqicc/guarding_whoop/README.md

 1. Launch the app and click **Annotate Quarter**
 2. Drop your SportVU quarter JSON file onto the upload area
 3. Optionally load a video file for side-by-side reference
-4. Use the court animation to navigate frames
+4. Use the court animation, or drag across the timeline header, to navigate frames
-5. Click a defender row in the roster, then click the attacker they are guarding in the assignment table
+5. Drag an attacker from the roster onto a defender's cell in the assignment table for the current bucket — or drop onto `∅` to mark "guarding no one"
+6. Toggle which team is on defense as possessions change; previously committed assignments for both teams are kept
-6. Mark any dead-ball seconds using the **Dead** toggle in the annotation table
+7. Mark any dead-ball seconds using the **Dead** toggle, or clear a whole bucket with the column's **✕** button
-7. Click **⬇ CSV** or **⬇ JSON** to export when done
+8. Click **⬇ CSV** or **⬇ JSON** to export when done — use **⬆ Import CSV** / **⬆ Import JSON** to resume a previous session

 ### Video Quarter Splitter — basic workflow